HappyHorse 1.0 Review 2026:

 Multi-Shot Storytelling & Character Consistency

-HappyHorse-1.0 is specifically designed for multi-shot narrative sequences — generating multiple video clips that maintain visual, character, and atmospheric consistency across scene transitions.
+HappyHorse 1.0 is specifically designed for multi-shot narrative sequences — generating multiple video clips that maintain visual, character, and atmospheric consistency across scene transitions.
 I tested this with five-clip narrative sequences across different content types.

 Fashion editorial (5 clips, same model): Character identity was maintained at ~88% consistency.
 Product series (5 clips): Environmental lighting and product color accuracy held extremely well.
 Mini-documentary style: The most challenging, but the model maintained general character resemblance.
 The multi-shot consistency is meaningfully better than Veo 3.1 and roughly comparable to Seedance 2.0's.